philmccarthy/philmccarthy.github.io/index.md

 title: Home
 ---

 Hey!
 I'm Phil.
-I'm a software engineer based in Denver.
+I'm a software developer based in Denver.

 Check out my [About](/about) page to learn more.